 Legal sports betting near Maryland

-While the wait to bet legally in Maryland is pretty much over, you can still satisfy your love of gambling on sports when you need to travel out of state.
+While the wait to bet legally in Maryland is almost over, you can still satisfy your love of gambling on sports when you need to travel out of state.
 Here are your best options nearby:

 Pennsylvania: Live since 2018 and expected to be one of the biggest hitters of all in terms of betting revenue.
 Offers in-person and mobile/online betting.
 The legal age is 21 or older.